 - Whether you choose a Home Equity Loan or Line of Credit, you’re using your equity to pay for things like home renovation projects, unexpected expenses, and more.

 - A Home Equity Line of Credit is similar to a revolving balance credit card where you use funds as you need it and pay interest only on the amount you access.
 As you pay the line of credit down, you’re able to access the funds again if necessary.

-- If you’re feeling anxious about which loan option fits your situation best, breath.
-Great Midwest Bank can help you experience a state of Bankquility™ with flexible loans options that’ll put you mind at ease.
+- If you’re feeling anxious about which loan option fits your situation best, breathe.
+Great Midwest Bank can help you experience a state of Bankquility™ with flexible loans options that’ll put your mind at ease.
 Talk with one of our experienced loan officers today.

 Unlike a conventional home mortgage loan, a home equity line of credit is something you establish ahead of time and use only when you need it.
 Think of it like a credit card, except with a HELOC, your home is used as collateral.

 A HELOC has a credit limit and a specified borrowing period, typically 10 years.
 During that time, you can tap into your line of credit to withdraw money (up to your credit limit) as you need it.
 Use the funds only when you need to and continue to use the funds as you repay on the line of credit.
 Better yet, you only pay interest on the money you use, which is one of the nicest features of a HELOC.
 That said, a HELOC, like a credit card, should “revolve” on a regular basis with principal payments.
 Your credit score can be impacted negatively should you borrow an amount close to the HELOC limit, again similar to a credit card.